 The HDL ( high-density lipoproteins), known as the “Good” cholesterol, carries cholesterol away from the cells back to the liver, where it can be broken down and removed from the body.

-LDL (low-density lipoproteins) also called the “bad” cholesterol because it carries cholesterol to tissues.
+LDL (low-density lipoproteins) is also called the “bad” cholesterol because it carries cholesterol to tissues.

 What causes a person’s LDL level to be high?